cs60a/git-demo/README.md

 # Demo Git Repository

-This is the first file in this repo.
+This is the first line

-## Ipsum Below

-foo
-bar
-now is the time for all good men to come to the aid of the party

-more Ipsum below
+this is the next line